 COVID-19 in Africa tracker

-The Foundation’s COVID-19 in Africa tracker gathers the latest data on COVID-19 cases, deaths, vaccine doses administered so far, as well as the vaccine donation pledges made by G20 members.
+The Foundation’s COVID-19 in Africa tracker gathers the latest data on COVID-19 cases, deaths, as well as vaccine doses administered and manufactured.

 Highest number of new cases per 1M population

 Lowest number of new cases per 1M population

 13 other countries have seen no new cases, namely Cabo Verde, Cameroon, Central African Republic, Congo Republic, Djibouti, Egypt, Guinea, Guinea-Bissau, Lesotho, Malawi, Senegal, Seychelles and Zimbabwe

 At the continental level, there has been a 21.7% increase in new cases as well as a 118% increase in new deaths during epidemiological week 43 (24-30 October 2022) compared to epidemiological week 42 (17-23 October 2022).

 Eastern Africa (90.3%) and Southern Africa (28.4%) have seen an increase in new cases compared to the previous epidemic week, however there has been a decrease in new cases in Central Africa (-63.7%), Northern Africa (-19.8%) and Western Africa (-18.1%).
 New deaths have only increased in Southern Africa (267%) and Western Africa (100%) and decreased in Northern Africa (-83%) and Central Africa (-80%).